SubramanyaNayak-github/End2End_ChickenDiseaseClassification/README.md

 ## Workflows

 - Update config.yaml
-- Update schema.yaml --- data type of all columns
 - Update params.yaml
 - Update the entity
 - Update the configuration manager in src config